 For hard copies of this information, please get in touch with one of the contacts listed below.

-- Stage 1 Traffic Control measures and demolition work for the eastbound lanes is ongoing.
+- Stage 2 Traffic Control measures and construction work for the westbound lanes has begun.

 - Service Disruption Notices for sidewalk and trail closures, and restrictions for oversized loads continue.